0x1eef/sourcezap/README.md

 Commands in sourcezap are categorized by user roles.
-Certain commands are restricted to members of the `_sourcezap` group, while others require superuser privileges (eg: root).
-Group commands are executed by the `_sourcezap` user via the [doas(1)](https://man.openbsd.org/doas) utility instead of the user invoking a given command.
+Certain commands are restricted to members of the `_sourcezap` group, while others require superuser privileges.
+Group commands are delegated to the `_sourcezap` user via the [doas(1)](https://man.openbsd.org/doas) utility instead of being run by the user invoking a command.

 ## CLI